-1. Administration
+Administration

-This represents the work involved in the routine administrative functions of the case by the office holder and his staff, together with the control and supervision of the work done on the case by the office holder and his managers.
-It does not give direct financial benefit to the creditors, but has to be undertaken by the office holder to meet his requirements under the insolvency legislation and the Statements of Insolvency Practice, which set out required practice that office holders must follow.
+This represents the work involved in the routine administrative functions of the case by the office holder and their staff, together with the control and supervision of the work done on the case by the office holder and their managers.
+It does not give direct financial benefit to the creditors, but has to be undertaken by the office holder to meet their requirements under the insolvency legislation and the Statements of Insolvency Practice, which set out required practice that an office holder must follow.

-Case planning - devising an appropriate strategy for dealing with the case and giving instructions to the staff to undertake the work on the case.
+Case planning - devising an appropriate strategy for dealing with the case and giving instructions to staff to undertake the work on the case.